brendano/ark-tweet-nlp/docs/annot_guidelines.md

 28847830495   # O V O , G G G G G G G P O V R N V D P D N , -->

+We decided not to manually fix tokenization errors (like in the third example above) before POS annotation.
+We made this decision because we want to be able to run our tagger on new text that is tokenized automatically, so we need to _train_ the tagger on annotated data that is tokenized in the same way.

 Penn Treebank Conventions
 -------------------------

 Generally, we followed the Penn Treebank (PTB) WSJ conventions in determining parts of speech.
+However, there are many inconsistencies in the PTB annotations.
+We attempted to follow the majority convention for a particular use of a word, but in some cases we did not.
 Specific cases which caused difficulty for annotators or necessitated a departure from the PTB approach are discussed below.